 |Faulty electrical wiring||1 hour or less (per linear foot)|

 Other Factors That Affect Cost

-The type of system you have, the nature of repairs needed, parts, and time of year all affect how much it will ultimately cost to repair your sprinkler system.
+The type of system you have, the nature of repairs needed, the parts, and the time of year all affect how much your lawn sprinkler system repair will cost.

 Sprinkler System Type